PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 ## Neural networks as features extractors

 The fact that a trained neural network can be used as a features extractor is very useful.
-For image recognition, a popular technique consists in using pre-trained CNN (such as [Inception or VGG](https://towardsdatascience.com/neural-network-architectures-156e5bad51ba)) to extract high level features that can be fed to other machine learning algorithms.
-By doing so, I save myself the struggle of training a CNN, and improve my precision by using the fact that these CNN were trained on a database far bigger than mine.
+For image recognition, a popular technique consists in using pre-trained CNN (such as [Inception or VGG](https://towardsdatascience.com/neural-network-architectures-156e5bad51ba)) to extract high-level features that can be fed to other machine learning algorithms.
+By doing so, I save myself the struggle of training a CNN and improve my precision by using the fact that these CNN were trained on a database far bigger than mine.

-To visualise this phenomenon, I trained another CNN, with a dense layer containing only two neurones somewhere in the middle.
+To visualize this phenomenon, I trained another CNN, with a dense layer containing only two neurons somewhere in the middle.
 If we remove all the layers after this one, the output of this CNN will be a vector of size two representing the input image in the plane.
 Please note that the final accuracy of this CNN is far inferior: it is generally a bad idea to put such a bottleneck on the information flowing in a neural network.

-The features discovered by this CNN are displayed below (one colour by class, logarithmic transformations applied):
+The features discovered by this CNN are displayed below (one color by class, logarithmic transformations applied):

 ![Features 2d]({{ "/assets/images/devanagari/Features2d_all.jpeg" | absolute_url }})